 They are used in agro-food industry to prepare jam, jellies, juice, sauce, chutney, etc.

-The berries are also used in muffins, pie-fillings, and ice creams.
+The berries also employed in muffins, pie-fillings, and ice creams.

-Allergy and intolerance to gooseberries is rare.
-They can be consumed safely in preegnancy.
+Allergy and intolerance to gooseberries are rare.
+They can be consumed safely in pregnancy.
 (Medical disclaimer).

 <<-Back to Fruits from Gooseberries.
 Please visit here for complete list of delicious fruits with complete illustrations of their nutrition facts, medicinal properties, and health benefits.